ianhussey/destigmatize-suicide-bot/README.md

 - Figure out execution of local python scripts from within Atom, etc. This would allow me to scrape directly to local files, increasing reproducability and cutting down on copy-pasting and associated issues.
 See https://www.mediawiki.org/wiki/Manual:Pywikibot/Create_your_own_script
 - Idea: quantify the amount (instances on pages, not just number of pages) of preferred language vs problematic language on wikipedia to provide pre-post data.
 - Consider a separate/centralised account if we'll use a bot.
+- Use the wiki pages on editing to refine the edit summary wording etc https://en.wikipedia.org/wiki/Help:Edit_summary#How_to_write_an_edit_summary